kkernick/sb/README.md

 Most of `bubblewrap`'s native functionality also exists in `sb`, including:

 * `--share` to share system namespaces such as `cgroup` or `net`. `--network` exists as a separate flag to ensure the application has relevant network files as well.
 Unlike `bwrap`, these are default unshared unless specifically told otherwise.
-* `--capabilities` permits privileged users within the sandbox to perform elevated capabilities, such as `CAP_SYS_ADMIN` for chromium's `setuid` sandbox.
 * `--sockets` can be used to passthrough the Wayland and Pipewire socket, granting graphics and sound respectively.
 No Xorg, sorry.
 * `--enable-namespaces` allows for user namespace support in the sandbox, such as for chromium's non-`setuid` sandbox.